-This two-hour workshop is provided by one of our featured experts from the Opening Session which makes it different each year.
-This workshop is intended for past graduates of the ECPAI and newly selected candidates but other individuals may be approved based on available space.
+This workshop is provided by one or more of our featured experts from the Opening Session which makes it different each year.
+This workshop is intended to give a practical approach or hands on experiences to those who want more after our opening session.
 Previous topics included increasing movement in infants and toddlers, integrating physical activity and play throughout the day, and Choosy Kids/I am Moving, I am Learning.

 Days Two & Three: Intensive Training (9:00am – 5:00pm)

 These two, fun-filled days are facilitated by Richard Rairigh of Be Active Kids and Dr. Diane Craft of Active Play Books and is ONLY for 15 previously selected candidates.
 Interested and committed participants need to register and provide references.
 Topics covered over these days include defining physical activity and play, motor skills, movement concepts, active role modeling, planning for physical activity, managing an active environment, using appropriate equipment and loose parts, observing and assessing movement, and more.
 Participants will be active engaged in the play and learning experience using various instructional methods and interacting with young children and peers.